vinspdb/FOX/README.md

 # FOX: a neuro-Fuzzy model for process Outcome prediction and eXplanation
 **The repository contains code refered to the work:**

-*Vincenzo Pasquadibisceglie, Annalisa Appice, Giovanna Castellano, Donato Malerba, Giuseppe Modugno*
+*Vincenzo Pasquadibisceglie, Giovanna Castellano, Annalisa Appice, Donato Malerba*

 [*FOX: a neuro-Fuzzy model for process Outcome prediction and eXplanation*]